gamesbook/pyprototypr/docs/manual.rst

 `properties`_ (the items appearing in brackets).
 A property is just a name, followed by an "=" sign, and then a value of some type.

-In this case, the page size property has been set to *A3* (note, no "" around the A3), and a specific file name has been chosen for the output PDF.
+In this case, the paper property has been set to *A3* (note, no "" around the A3), and a specific file name has been chosen for the output PDF.

 The `Create`_ instruction is split over multiple lines to make it easier to read;